• Skip to main content

 An alternative construction method to using timber or brick is Insulated Concrete Formwork (ICF).
 First used in Germany during the 1970s, ICF has been a successful construction method all over the world, in a variety of climates.
 This is a highly versatile method, and also provides exceptional built-in insulation to the structure of your Self Build.

 ICF consists of hollow polystyrene blocks, interlocking together to create a mould into which ready-mixed concrete is poured.
 This ultra fast build method allows more adventurous designs to be achieved, whilst tackling the insulation at the same time.
-Curved structures can be easily formed using ICF, and suppliers tend to offer some training to the Self Builder, so that they can get very hands-on and help with the building work.
+Curved structures can be easily formed using ICF, and suppliers tend to offer some training to the Self Builder, so that they can get very hands-on and help with the building work

 Despite costing around 5% more than the traditional Brick and Block method, Insulated Concrete Formwork constructions can be erected in a matter of days, so labour costs are considerably less – and with the insulation incorporated into the structure, ICF can save a great amount of onsite build time.
 However, the concrete mix and pour is the crucial stage of this construction method, and finding experienced ICF builders locally is not the easiest process.